The Frenkel line and the pseudogap: an analogy between classical and electronic fluids: Critical point

-\paragraph*{Critical point---} The Mott critical point can be found from the double occupancy as a function of interaction $U$ for different temperatures.
-At temperature $T<T_c$, there is a first order transition for the double occupancy at $U_{c1}$ and $U_{c2}$, whereas at $T>T_c$, the double occupancy is continuous.
-The critical inverse temperature $\beta_c = 1/T_c = 8.5$ is the highest temperature for which we find a discontinuous double occupancy.
-The lowest temperature where we found a continuous double occupancy is $T=1/8$.
-The double occupancy as a function of $U$ for $\beta=8.0$, $\beta=8.5$ and $\beta=8.7$ is shown in Fig.~\ref{fig:doccUCriticalPoint}.
+The Mott critical point can be found from the double occupancy as a function of interaction $U$ for different temperatures.
+At temperature $T<T_c$, there is a first-order transition for the double occupancy at $U_{c1}$ and $U_{c2}$, whereas at $T>T_c$, the double occupancy is continuous.
+The double occupancy as a function of $U$ for the inverse temperatures $\beta=8.0$, $\beta=8.5$ and $\beta=8.7$ is shown in Fig.~\ref{fig:doccUCriticalPoint}.
+The temperature $T = 1/8.5 \ approx 0.1176$ is the largest of these three temperatures for which we find a discontinuous double occupancy.
+We found a continuous double occupancy at $T=1/8=0.1250$.